nesi/support-docs/docs/Scientific_Computing/Supported_Applications/Cylc.md

 (the token value will be different).

-If you\'re connecting through <https://jupyter.nesi.org.nz> you\'ll need
-to replace anything before the \":\" with
+If you're connecting through <https://jupyter.nesi.org.nz> you'll need to replace anything before the ":" with
 <https://jupyter.nesi.org.nz/user/USERNAME/proxy/> to get access to the
 web graphical user interface (where USERNAME is your NeSI user name).
 Hence the URL becomes
 <https://jupyter.nesi.org.nz/user/USERNAME/proxy/>[8888/cylc?token=TOKEN](http://wbn003:8888/cylc?token=30d9e2b3dfe097318539cff02f69a24217f2967e8809f0a9)

-## How to execute a workflow {#01G9X8TM56RRFMK8Y0H56RKEMQ}
+## How to execute a workflow

 To execute the workflow type

     $ cylc play --no-detach simple

-The \"\--no-detach\" option makes scheduler run in the foreground so you can see its output in your terminal.
-Without this option it will
-\"daemonize\" so it can keep running even if you log out.
+The "--no-detach" option makes scheduler run in the foreground so you can see its output in your terminal.
+Without this option it will "daemonize" so it can keep running even if you log out.

 Command

     $ cylc scan

-will list all running and installed workflows.[]{.s1}
+will list all running and installed workflows.<span class="s1"></span>

-## Checking the output {#01G9X8TM5665B7RHWWTQEZBG2E}
+## Checking the output

     $ cylc cat-log simple//1/taskA  # note // between workflow and task ID

 of the first cycle of taskA.
-The \"1\" refers to the task iteration, or cycle point.
+The "1" refers to the task iteration, or cycle point.
 Our simple workflow only has one iteration (as dictated by the R1 graph above).

-## How to clean or remove a workflow {#01G9X8TM56H3QSGFM28FRGAD83}
+## How to clean or remove a workflow

     $ cylc clean simple

-will remove the file structure associated with workflow \"simple\".
+will remove the file structure associated with workflow "simple".

-## Where jobs, results and log files are stored {#01G9X8TM560YEF30SXD3V2BFBG}
+## Where jobs, results and log files are stored

-Cylc will create a directory under \$HOME/cylc-run.
+Cylc will create a directory under $HOME/cylc-run.
 On NeSI, the output of the runs will be stored in the project directory, with a symbolic link pointing from the user home directory to the project directory

     $ ls -l $HOME/cylc-run/simple/run1
     lrwxrwxrwx 1 pletzera pletzera 54 Aug  5 03:19 /home/pletzera/cylc-run/simple/run1 -> /nesi/nobackup/nesi99999/pletzera/cylc-run/simple/run1

-## About Cylc {#01G9X8TM56RGGS0RY0F1VJFD1C}
+## About Cylc

 More can be found about Cylc [here](https://cylc.github.io/cylc-doc/nightly/html/tutorial/index.html),